Frequently Asked Questions

 - If you get to the point where you have to worry about CCU, you will be able to hire people to deal with load balancing for you.
 The hard part is finding that many people to play your game (and pay you).

 - Unity recently acquired Multiplay for $20 millon.
 Multiplay is a game server hosting company, so we should see some really useful announcements there soon.

-- Hardware is getting faster and faster every year.
-If your MMO can handle 500 CCU today, then it’ll probably be 600-700 when you launch.
+- Hardware is getting faster all the time.
+If your MMO can handle 1000 CCU today, then it’ll probably be 1100-1300 a couple of years later.

 - The whole point of uMMORPG is to make my own MMORPG.
 I will (hopefully) run into CCU issues some day.
-This will be an ongoing battle to support more and more users.
-Maybe I’ll figure out the perfect solution before you even launch your game 🙂
+This will be an ongoing battle to support more and more users and you will get all the improvements too.

-- What are UNET, the LLAPI, the HLAPI and the HLAPI Pro?
+- What are UNET, the LLAPI, the HLAPI and the HLAPI CE?
 UNET is Unity’s new networking system.
 It has two parts: a high level and a low level API.